mgialluca/DISORTEmulatePoC/README.md

 In this Repo:
 - `Create_Training_Dat.py` uses the Spectral Mapping Atmospheric Radiative Transfer (SMART) tool (Meadows & Crisp, 1996; Robinson, et al. 2011) as a wrapper to call DISORT (Stamnes, et al. 1988;2000) to generate training and testing data for the neural network.
 Training data is created for water VMR multipliers of 0.5 through 6 moving by steps of 0.5 (e.g., 1.5, 2, 2.5, 3, etc).
 Three testing cases are considered in this proof of concept for water VMR multipliers of 0.7, 3.2, and 5.8.
 All training and testing data is formatted into respective HD5 files to save storage space.
 - `Train_Emulator.py` uses the previously generated training data to train a neural network built with the Keras API in TensorFlow (Chollet, et al. 2015).
 In this PoC, we use 1 input layer with 50 neurons, two hidden layers with 128 and 256 layers respectively, and 1 output layer with 200 neurons.
-All activation functions are Rectified Linear Unit (relu), the loss function is mean squared error (mse), and the optimizer is Adam.
+All activation functions are Rectified Linear Unit (relu) (Householder, 1941), the loss function is mean squared error (mse), and the optimizer is Adam.
 - `Version1.keras` is the trained emulator created with the two previously described scripts.
 - `Predict_on_Test_data.py` creates predictions with the trained emulator on the testing data.
 - `Plot_Test.py` is all of the plotting scripts written to view the results of this PoC.
 All plots created are available and described below.